GeorgiGidionov/cybersecurity-magazine/README.md

     The project meets all specified requirements:

-        ✅ 3 Django apps
+         3 Django apps

-        ✅ 3+ database models with many-to-one and many-to-many relationships
+         3+ database models with many-to-one and many-to-many relationships

-        ✅ 3+ forms with validations, read-only fields, and confirmation on delete
+         3+ forms with validations, read-only fields, and confirmation on delete

-        ✅ 10+ templates (7+ dynamic)
+         10+ templates (7+ dynamic)

-        ✅ Full CRUD for at least 2 models
+         Full CRUD for at least 2 models

-        ✅ Custom template tags/filters
+         Custom template tags/filters

-        ✅ Custom 404 page
+         Custom 404 page

-        ✅ Bootstrap 5 design
+         Bootstrap 5 design

-        ✅ PostgreSQL database
+         PostgreSQL database

-        ✅ GitHub repository with 3+ commits on separate days
+         GitHub repository with 3+ commits on separate days

-Enjoy exploring the Cybersecurity Magazine!
-If you encounter any issues, please open an issue on GitHub.